BOSLEY & BRATCH

 If you have received a disability rating that you feel is too low or have an existing disability that has grown more severe over time — we can help.
 In fact, we may even be able to help you if your initial disability rating was 0 percent and you did not qualify for benefits.

-The following table shows the disability compensation rates for single veterans with no dependents.
+The following table shows the current disability compensation pay rates for single veterans with no dependents.
 The rates of pay increase for a spouse and any dependent children.

 |Disability Rating||Monthly Compensation|